williamdlees/VDJbase-Genomics/README.md

 1. Coordinates of different genomic features

 # Structure of github
-1. Data: This should contain data that is not expected to change for example the reference
+1. data/: This should contain data that is not expected to change for example the reference
-2. Results: This should contain preliminary data/results that we want to share between groups
+2. results/: This should contain preliminary data/results that we want to share between groups

 Each folder should have a date and short description.